Skip to content

 def calculate_tax_in_bulk_mode(self, taxpayers: list) -> list:

-# convert taxpayers into a list of dictionaries
+# transform taxpayers into a list of dictionaries

-# keep only the [married, children, salary] properties
+# we keep only the properties [married, children, salary]

 list_dict_taxpayers = list(